lprescott/QuizServe/README.md

-# ICSI418-Group-Project-JSP-Example
+## ICSI418-Group-Project-JSP-Example
-Software engineering, ICSI 418, group final project.

-## The following database was used to illustrate a simple JSP example.
+* The following database was used to illustrate a simple JSP example.
 See Henry Database MySQL initialization.txt.
-### Also as an example, are included to simple Java Servlets -- one POST, one GET.
+* Also as an example, two simple Java Servlets are included -- one POST, one GET.

 ```
 mysql> Use Henry;